holgerbrandl/data_science_with_kotlin/README.md

 As an example, we will discuss how to compete at kaggle with workflows written in Kotlin.
 To facilitate that, we will use Jupyter to convert Kotlin scripts into HTML/notebooks.

-## About me

-Holger Brandl works as a data scientist at the Max Planck Institute of Molecular Cell Biology and Genetics (Dresden, Germany).
-He holds a Ph.D. degree in machine learning, and has developed new concepts in the field of computational linguistics.
-More recently he has co-authored publications in high-ranking journals such as Nature and Science.
-He is actively contributing to the Kotlin community by developing tools and libraries for bioinformatics, high-performance computing and data-science.

 ## Sources

 For slide sources see `docs`